Hospital-Acquired Pneumonia (Nosocomial Pneumonia) and Ventilator-Associated Pneumonia

 A single antibiotic with activity against P aeruginosa should be administered, except in patients with risk factors for multidrug-resistant (MDR) organisms, including the following:

 In general, aminoglycosides should be avoided in the treatment of VAP.
 This also holds true for colistin.
-This recommendation is most likely based on poor penetration of these agents in the lung tissue, in addition to the potential nephrotoxicity of aminoglycosides and the challenge in achieving therapeutic blood levels in patients with fluctuating renal function.
+This recommendation is based on poor penetration of these agents in the lung tissue, in addition to the potential nephrotoxicity of aminoglycosides and the challenge in achieving therapeutic blood levels in patients with fluctuating renal function.
+Unfortunately, VAP due to Pseudomonas has a high failure rate, up to 40%, regardless of the antibiotic regimen.
+This rate is impacted by the resistance of the pathogen and initial antibiotic selection.

 In cases of HAP and VAP, antibiotics should be administered by either extended or continuous infusion.
-Dosing needs to be based on an antibiotic blood levels and should also be weight-based, when applicable.
+Dosing needs to be based on antibiotic blood levels and also should also be weight-based, when applicable.

-The use of inhaled antibiotic therapy should be generally limited to cases of VAP produced by gram-negative bacilli that are sensitive only to aminoglycosides, colistin, or polymyxin B. These antibiotics should also be administered systemically.[24]
+The use of inhaled antibiotic therapy should be generally limited to cases of VAP produced by gram-negative bacilli that are sensitive only to aminoglycosides or polymyxins (colistin or polymyxin B).
+These antibiotics should also be administered systemically.[31]

-A carbapenem or ampicillin/sulbactam should be used in treating Acinetobacter HAP/VAP.
+Sulbactam/durlobactam (Xacduro) is the first antibiotic approved to treat HABP and VABP caused by Acinetobacter.
+Results from the phase 3 ATTACK trial showed sulbactam/durlobactam was noninferior to colistin in patients with carbapenem-resistant Acinetobacter infections.[32]
+A carbapenem or ampicillin/sulbactam also are options in treating Acinetobacter HAP/VAP.
 If there is resistance to these agents, inhaled and intravenous colistin should be substituted.
 The guidelines recommend against the use of tigecycline in the treatment of Acinetobacter VAP.

 Caveats

-S aureus (MSSA/MRSA) commonly colonizes respiratory secretions (30%-50%) but rarely, if ever, causes necrotizing cavity nosocomial pneumonia.
+S aureus (MSSA/MRSA) commonly colonizes respiratory secretions (30-50%) but rarely, if ever, causes necrotizing cavitary nosocomial pneumonia.
 Oropharyngeal anaerobes are unimportant from a therapeutic standpoint.

 Duration of therapy